Indiana Borough 1912 Municipal Building

 The Indiana Borough 1912 Municipal Building is an historic municipal building which is located in Indiana, Indiana County, Pennsylvania.

 It was added to the National Register of Historic Places in 1983.

 History and architectural features

 Built in 1912, this historic structure is a 2 1/2-story, three-bay by five-bay brick building, which was designed in the Dutch Colonial Revival-style.
 The front facade features a uniquely shaped, stepped and arched parapet and elongated arcaded windows.
 It is reminiscent of seventeenth-century Dutch Town Halls.

-It was added to the National Register of Historic Places in 1983.